In Conversation with Lin-Manuel Miranda

 With that being said, I am not your critic.

-I’ve worked as a freelance journalist before.
+I’ve worked as a freelance journalist before, and I still do.
 I’ve written reviews on different works of art and while I definitely made it a point to approach all of my pieces with positivity – mostly because I didn’t have the heart to say otherwise – I didn’t completely enjoy what I was doing because I felt so critical.

 Don’t get me wrong.
 Journalism is increasingly important.
 I admire so many journalists and reporters and writers and news sources out there who are truthfully giving us real and important information that we need, especially these days.
 If you’re out there doing that for us and spending your lives and your time giving that to us, I just want to take this second to tell you thank you ..
 So much because we need you and your work is so meaningful and important, and I truly believe the power of words can be the world’s saving grace.